anazbinnoushad/anazbinnoushad/README.md

 - 👋 Hi, I’m @anazbinnoushad
 - 👀 I’m interested in creating things that live on the internet
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on Nothing
 - 🌏 How to reach me [anaz.dev](https://www.anaz.dev/)